 Showing up alone though isn’t enough.
 The way you create deep, meaningful connections with your clients is to understand them, and then to demonstrate that understanding in the way you act when you show up.

-The prison to paradise exercise is a great way to get clarity on who it is that you serve, and what the driving forces are behind the decision to purchase what you offer.
+The prison to paradise exercise is a great way to get clarity on who it is that you serve, and understand the driving forces behind the decision to purchase what you offer.